 - Sample Revenue Projection — An example of a revenue projection showing actual and planned funding sources for the purposes of grant writing and fund development.

 - Logic Model Framework for Budgets — A framework for creating program and project budgets by starting with intended outcomes (results) to determine the necessary activities (action plan) and required resources (inputs).

 - Multiple-Program Budget — A framework for listing multiple program and project budgets so as to create a total program and project budget.

-- Steps to Building an Effective Grant Writing Program — A comprehensive overview of general steps required for successful grant writing — including planning, research, approaching grantmakers, preparing information, and submitting and following up grant proposals.
+- Steps to Building an Effective Grant Writing Program — A comprehensive overview of general steps required for successful grant writing, including planning, research, approaching grantmakers, preparing information, and submitting and following up on grant proposals.

-- Master Grant Application Outline — A basic template to help prepare grant writers for questions and content that most grant applications ask for.
+- Master Grant Application Outline — A basic template to help prepare grant writers for questions and content that most grant applications require.

-- Grant Tracking Form — A form to track contact information, plans, suggestions and next steps for an individual grantmaker that an organization intends to apply to.
+- Grant Tracking Form — A form for organizations to track the contact information, plans, suggestions, and next steps for the individual grantmakers to which they’re planning to apply.

-- Sample Grant Research Spreadsheet — Use this spreadsheet to track and organize information during your grant research process.
+- Sample Grant Research Spreadsheet — A spreadsheet for tracking and organizing information during an organization’s grant research process.

 - Establishing Relationships with Grantmakers — An overview of basic methods for approaching grantmakers prior to applying, to introduce your organization and project and request their guidance.

 - How to Write a Letter of Inquiry — An outline for creating and sending a letter of inquiry to a grantmaker to introduce your organization and project, and request permission to apply for a grant.

 - How to Write a Letter of Introduction — A suggested outline for creating a letter of inquiry to introduce your organization to a grantmaker and seek their guidance and advice (and sometimes permission) about applying.